-As described in Note 14, the Institute is challenging in court the Social Contribution on Revenues (COFINS) levied on the accreditation fee, in addition to the payment of termination benefits to former employees.
+As described in Note 14, the Institute is challenging in court the Social Contribution on Revenues (CO-FINS) levied on the accreditation fee, in addition to the payment of termination benefits to former employees (own employees and URE employees).
 Provisions are established for all contingencies referring to litigation that represents probable losses and can be reliably estimated.
 The assessment of the likelihood of an unfavorable outcome in these lawsuits and administrative proceedings includes the analysis of the evidence available, the hierarchy of the laws, available former court decisions, the most recent court decisions and their importance in the Brazilian legal system, and the opinion of external legal counsel.
 Management believes that the provisions for tax and labor risks are fairly presented in the financial statements.